MikeHNTS/operational-logic-management/README.md

 ## The OLM lifecycle

-OLM is built around a simple, continuous management loop:
+OLM is built around a simple, closed management loop:

 Register → Prioritise → Migrate → Operate → Measure

-This is not a one-off transformation project.
+This is not a one-off transformation or migration project.
-It is a **permanent management capability**.
+It is a **continuously operating management system**.

-Each stage answers a different management question:
+Each stage answers a specific management question:

 - **Register** — What operational logic exists?
-- **Prioritise** — Where does intervention matter most?
+- **Prioritise** — Where does management intervention matter most?
-- **Migrate / Stabilise** — What action should be taken?
+- **Migrate / Stabilise** — What actions should be taken?
-- **Operate** — How do we ensure reliable execution without new shadow IT?
+- **Operate** — How do we ensure reliable operation without creating new shadow IT?
-- **Measure** — What value and risk reduction did we achieve?
+- **Measure** — What impact and risk reduction have been achieved?

 ---

 ## Key concepts

-Some of the central concepts used in OLM:
+Some core concepts used in OLM:

 - **Operational Logic**
-  Business rules, calculations, and transformations required to run operations, regardless of implementation.
+  Business rules, calculations, and data transformations required to perform operations, regardless of implementation method.

 - **Operational Logic Asset**
-  A registered, uniquely identified unit of operational logic managed as part of a portfolio.
+  A registered and uniquely identified unit of operational logic managed as part of a portfolio.

 - **Canonical Registry**
   A single source of truth created by transforming heterogeneous inputs into a standardised data model.

 - **Decision Classes**
-  High-level outcomes of prioritisation (e.g. migrate, stabilise, retire), independent of technology choice.
+  The outcomes of prioritisation (e.g. migrate, stabilise, retire), independent of technology choice.

 - **Operational Contract**
-  A minimal, explicit set of operational expectations that logic must satisfy to be considered production-ready.
+  A minimal and explicitly defined set of operational requirements that logic must satisfy to be considered production-ready.

 ---